diogovalentte/homarr-iframes/docs/SOURCES.md

 - `INTERNAL_BACKREST_ADDRESS`: your Backrest instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `BACKREST_USERNAME`: your Backrest username.
 - `BACKREST_PASSWORD`: your Backrest password.

+## OpenArchiver

+Shows [OpenArchiver](https://github.com/LogicLabs-OU/OpenArchiver) ingestion sources with error status in cards.

+- `OPENARCHIVER_ADDRESS`: your OpenArchiver instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+- `INTERNAL_OPENARCHIVER_ADDRESS`: your OpenArchiver instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+- `OPENARCHIVER_SUPER_API_KEY`: your super API key configured in your instance.